kevin-kaixu/partnet-symh/README.md

 #### 2. Data organization

-There are seven folders in each of our data models.
+There are seven folders for each model.

 ##### A. The ops folder
-Each mat file in the ops folder stores a corresponding type of the node of a partnet tree, as shown in ***Table 2*** for the corresponding type of the node in ***Figure 1 (b)***.(0 for leaf nodes, 1 for adjacent nodes and 2 for symmetric nodes).
+Each mat file in this folder stores a corresponding type of the node of a partnet tree, as shown in ***Table 2*** for the corresponding type of the node in ***Figure 1 (b)***.
+(0 -- leaf node, 1 -- adjacency node, 2 -- symmetry node).

 |  node ordinal number  | *node 7*  | *node 2* | *node 12*    |  *node 3*   | *node 13*  | *node 14*  | *node 15* | *node 6* | *node 4* | *node 9* | *node 5* | *node 1* | *node 8* | *node 10* | *node 11* | *node 16* | *node 17* |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- |---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |